TheSLinux-forks/myquartz-scim2uim/src/README.md

 To contribute to the table `Telex.txt.in`

 1. Edit the file `Telex.txt.in`: edit, remove, fix errors
-2. Execute the script `find_missing` to find the missing items.
+2. Execute the script `find_missing` to find missing items.
    Add these missing items to the file `Telext.txt.in`
 4. Run the script `find_missing` again to see if thing is good now
 5. Sort the file `Telex.txt.in` by using the script `sort`